-him
+he him

-her
+she her

-it
+it it

-them
+they them

 Find and then underline the personal pronouns in these sentences.

 He played with his Nintendo.
 Did you play with them?
 They were scared of opening the cupboard door.
 You must cook for us.
 She told them to go to bed.
 I will give my book to you.
 We were afraid of the monster.
 This book is yours.
 It jumped out of the cupboard.
 Her dog ate my shoe.